DHTMLX/docs-diagram/docs/api/diagram_editor/editbar/config/properties_property.md

 ### Parameters

-- `type` - the type name of a Diagram element
+- `type` - the name of a Diagram element or group of elements
     - `object` - the configuration object of a Diagram element

     or